Neural Active Learning Meets the Partial Monitoring Framework: The approach

 \section{The \NeuralCBP{} approach}

-We now introduce \NeuralCBP{}, the first partial monitoring strategy able to learn from neural networks.
+We now introduce \NeuralCBP{},a partial monitoring strategy able to learn from neural networks.
 While the emphasis of this study is on OAL classification tasks, \NeuralCBP{} is a general PM strategy that can be applied to the broader diversity of PM games.
 Algorithm~\ref{alg:NeuralCBP} displays the pseudo-code of \NeuralCBP{}.

 The proposed \NeuralCBP{} builds upon \CBP{} (Confidence Bound Partial Monitoring) methods \cite{bartokICML2012}, which currently have limited practical potential due to linear~\citep{heuillet2024randomized} and logistic \citep{bartok2012CBPside} model assumptions.
 For an observation $x_t$, the expected cost difference between two actions $i$ and $j$ is where $p(x_t)$ is unknown by definition of the PM game.
 Action $j$ is better than action $i$ when $\delta_{i,j}(x_t)>0$.